 If you share a link to a file or folder inside Dropbox, anyone who has that link (even if they don't use Dropbox) can click on it to see the contents of that folder, or a preview of that file.
 They can also download a copy of the file, if they wish.
 However, they cannot add, remove, or edit any files in that folder, and they cannot change that file on Dropbox in any way.

-In addition, if you've upgraded your Dropbox account (see our Dropbox Pricing article for more information), you can make it so that links to files and folders require a password to unlock, and/or don't work after a specific amount of time.
+In addition, if you've upgraded your Dropbox account, you can make it so that links to files and folders require a password to unlock, and/or don't work after a specific amount of time.

 Some of these methods can be done quicker through a special Dropbox program that you install on your computer, so visit our How to Share Dropbox Files and Folders in Windows tutorial for more information.